-The story of Eddie Hamilton and Matty Jacobs continues.
+The story of Eddie Hamilton and Matty Jordan continues.
 Our boys have graduated from high school and are preparing for college--at different schools.
 We start with a graduation trip to London, continue through their work at Dad's church and then the dreaded separation.

 As someone who doesn't get embarrassed easily I sure was in for a shocker of a first day of my last year of high school.
 Everything was going fine in my boring school, boring town and boring life until HE came along...